Apostle’s Creed Sermon Series John 17:1-5

 Listen to Luke 23:39-43 One of the criminals who were hanged railed at him, saying, “Are you not the Christ?
 Save yourself and us!”
 But the other rebuked him, saying, “Do you not fear God, since you are under the same sentence of condemnation?
 And we indeed justly, for we are receiving the due reward of our deeds; but this man has done nothing wrong.”
 And he said, “Jesus, remember me when you come into your kingdom.”
 And Jesus said to him, “Truly, I say to you, today you will be with me in Paradise.

 His person, His soul left His body on the cross and Jesus, like any saint, traveled into the presence of God the Father.
-Jesus and the thief both went to heaven.
-Jesus ascended.
+That was His itinerary.
+Jesus went back to the Father.

 Yet this is not the same as His Ascent.
-You might say that there were three stages.
+This is mysterious.

 Jesus appeared to Mary Magdalene, to the other women, to Peter, to the Disciples on the Road to Emmaus, to the Ten Disciples locked in a room, to the Disciples and Thomas, to the Seven Disciples while fishing, to the Eleven Disciples on the Mountain when He gives the Great Commission, to a crowd of about 500, to his brother James according to 1 Corinthians 15:7 and to those who watched Jesus ascend to heaven recorded in Luke 24:44-49 and Acts 1.3-8.

 But the “Ascension” transforms His appearance and His glory to the next level.
-Jesus isn’t just ascended.
-He is now glorified.
+The next time Jesus is seen it blinds the onlooker.

-Who saw Jesus first ascended and glorified?
+Who saw Jesus first after the ascension?
 Saul of Tarsus.
-What was that like?

 Acts 9:1-8 But Saul, still breathing threats and murder against the disciples of the Lord, went to the high priest and asked him for letters to the synagogues at Damascus, so that if he found any belonging to the Way, men or women, he might bring them bound to Jerusalem.
 Now as he went on his way, he approached Damascus, and suddenly a light from heaven flashed around him.
 And falling to the ground he heard a voice saying to him, “Saul, Saul, why are you persecuting me?”
 And he said, “Who are you, Lord?”
 And he said, “I am Jesus, whom you are persecuting.
 But rise and enter the city, and you will be told what you are to do.”
 The men who were traveling with him stood speechless, hearing the voice but seeing no one.
 Saul rose from the ground, and although his eyes were opened, he saw nothing.
 So they led him by the hand and brought him into Damascus.

-Jesus is no longer appearing as just the Son of Man.
-Jesus is now appearing as the Son of God glorified.
 Paul’s experience was after the ascension of Jesus.
-It was completely different than the earlier ascent of Jesus off the cross into heaven.
-The “Ascension” takes the appearance of Jesus to a whole new level.
+Therefore, it was completely different than the earlier ascent of Jesus off the cross into heaven.

 Let’s rewind and make sure we are all following the sermon.